-What Alex, Connie and their partner John Vigeland have managed to do in their business is create a world that feels as warm and welcoming as it does elegant and elevated.
-Much like their products, Connie was honest, charming and intentional.
-Possibly the clearest thing to take away from the conversation is that Connie Matisse is a woman of influence and taste who knows that words matter and she refuses to be misquoted.
+What Alex, Connie and their partner John Vigeland managed to create a business world that feels as warm and welcoming as it does elegant and elevated.
+Much like their products, Connie is honest, charming and intentional.
+Possibly the clearest thing to take away from the conversation is that Connie Matisse is a woman of influence and taste, knowing that words matter and refusing to be misquoted.
 I respect that.
-A woman who owns her voice and uses it intentionally, is a woman I would follow to the end of the world… and I just might.
+A woman who owns her voice and uses it intentionally is a woman I would follow to the end of the world… and I just might.

 Everyone knows about East Fork.
 But for that one person who doesn’t… What's your elevator pitch?

 East Fork is a vertically-integrated, mission and values-driven ceramics manufacturing company based in Asheville, North Carolina.
 We make contemporary dinnerware from regional clay, informed by the vernacular, wood-fired Southeastern pottery tradition from which we were trained.
 From our factory in Biltmore Village, we design, make, fire, sell, and ship directly to our customers.
 Central to our reason for being is challenging ourselves to building an equitable workplace with a real, positive economic and social impact on our Asheville community.